SSWConsulting/SSW.Rules.Content/rules/do-you-keep-your-client-informed-of-progress/rule.md

 Calling the client when you reach $80k to say you have $40k to go, and does he want to continue?
 :::
 ::: good
-Good Example: Giving the client a warning ahead of time and asking for permission to continue
+Good example: Giving the client a warning ahead of time and asking for permission to continue
 :::